hellbound22/shellpage/README.md

 # Creates new post and launches editor
 shellpage new-post "BlogPost" -o

-# Converts the Markdown files to HTML and apllies templates
+# Converts the Markdown files to HTML, apllies templates and updates index
-shellpage publish "BlogPost"
+shellpage publish --all --overwrite

 # Updates index.html with the full list of blog posts
 shellpage update-index